 Dmitry joined Watsi on April 7th, 2014.
-Eight years ago, Dmitry joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dmitry's most recent donation traveled 8,600 miles to support Saw Hsar, a 21 year old refugee from Thailand, to fund eye surgery so he can see again.
+Nine years ago, Dmitry joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dmitry's most recent donation traveled 8,500 miles to support Allan, a cheerful eight-year-old from Kenya, for leg surgery.

 Saw Hsar is a 21-year-old man who lives with his mother, stepfather, and sister in a refugee camp in Hong Son Province.
 He used to live with his father in Burma, but he moved back to live with his mother in 2018 and hoped to receive treatment for an eye injury.
 His stepfather is a homemaker, while his mother weaves traditional Karen sarongs to sell.
 Saw Hsar stopped studying after he graduated from grade four, when he injured his eye.
 Currently, he is unemployed.
 In 2018, Saw Hsar began to experience blurry vision, and an inability to clearly see the objects around him.
 While he is comfortable moving around in his home, he needs someone with him when he leaves home, as he is afraid of tripping over unseen objects in his way, given his increasing inability to see clearly.
 Saw Hsar was diagnosed with a detached retina, which means that his retina has pulled away from the supporting tissue in his eye.
 Without the proper treatment, Saw Hsar could completely lose the vision in his eye.
 Saw Hsar is scheduled to undergo surgery to reattach his retina on September 3rd, at Maharaj Nakorn Chiang Mai Hospital.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to cover the cost of Saw Hsar's procedure and care.
 After surgery, Saw Hsar's vision will hopefully be restored, and he will be able to resume his daily activities without his current limitations.
 He said, “I would like to see clearly like before.
 In the future, I will find a job and earn a living.
 I want to grow rice or vegetables on a farm, save money and support my family.”